Armoured trains of Poland: 1939–1945 (WWII)

 The ten trains of the 1st and 2nd Armored Trains Divisions were mobilized in late August to early September, and received numbers 11–5 (1st Division) and 51–5 (2nd Division).
 With the exceptions of trains 14 and 15 which finished forming on 3 September and were assigned to the reserves of the High Command, all other trains finished forming before the start of hostilities on 1 September.
 The 2nd Division also fielded a lightly armed training armored train, although it was not supposed to be used in the frontline combat.

 The command of the Land Coastal Defence decided to field improvised trains to bolster its defenses.
 The first was ready before the war began, two others were finished during the hostilities.
 They used weapons from the Riverine Flotilla of the Polish Navy and the unfinished ORP Orkan and Huragan destroyers.
 The first train was destroyed after four days of fighting on 4 September, the second, less than a day after it entered service (it entered service on 3 September and was destroyed on the night of 3 to 4 September).
-The last train, "Smok Kaszybski" (Kashubian Dragon) entered combat on 7 September, and was operational till 12 September.
+The last train, "Smok Kaszubski" (Kashubian Dragon) entered combat on 7 September, and was operational till 12 September.

 On 20 September, during the siege of Warsaw, two improvised armored trains were formed (Nr.
 1 and Nr.
 2).
 Not much is known about their combat operations; the first train entered service on 22 September, and the second a day later.

 The following armored trains fought with the Polish Army in the September Campaign: